AmirShitrit/L16/docs/raw-prompts.md

 - In addition to plotting the results, generate a new JSON file named `sentences_clustered.json` that contains 3 lists - one for each cluster with all the sentences belonging to that cluster in it.
 - Run KNN with K=5 on the new sentences in @new_sentences.json.
 Plot the results in the same chart using the colors of each group, but surround them with a circle to denote that they're new.
 Also print to console the cluster to which they were attached.
+- Generate a professional and well-structured README.md file for a software project following best practices.
+Include sections such as:
+  - Project title
+  - Features
+  - Detailed description of the theory and solution
+  - Installation instructions
+  - Usage examples
+  - Include screenshots that visualize the examples